-This course is an introduction to the writing of prose nonfiction that includes personal essay, memoir and invented forms.
+This course is an introduction to the writing of prose nonfiction that includes personal essay, memoir and lyric essay.
+The focus will be on using tools of storytelling and elements of craft to tell of personal experiences, insights and knowledge.
 (Prerequisite or Co-requisite: ENGL101)